 Every full-time employee typically receives a W-2 form from their employer.
-This information shows your yearly income, how much was held in federal and state taxes, Medicare and Social Security.
-This is one of the most important pieces of information you'll need when filing taxes, Bankrate stated .
+This information shows your yearly income, how much was held in federal and state taxes, Medicare, and Social Security.
+This is one of the most important pieces of information you'll need when filing taxes.

-However, it's entirely possibly you work in an industry that doesn't rely on W-2s, or you earned income sporadically throughout the year, and this includes if you've earned income through dividends.
+However, it's possible you work in an industry that doesn't rely on W-2s, or you earned income sporadically throughout the year, and this includes if you've earned income through dividends.
 As such, you'll typically receive Form 1099.

 An instance may arise where you file your tax return and receive a 1099 afterwards.
 If this happens, you'll have to file a Form 1040X.
 When this happens, you may end up having to owe significantly more than originally stated on your return.
-Additionally, penalties and interest will also be tacked on.
+Additionally, you may have to pay any penalties and interest.

 Forgetting to take deductions

 The longer you wait, the more likely you'll skip over an important deduction.
-For instance, while you can claim any charitable donations, you can also deduct 14 cents for every mile you drive while volunteering, according to Acorns .
+According to the IRS, deductions can be for work, education, health care, investments or itemized.
+For instance, while you can claim any charitable donations, you can also deduct 14 cents for every mile you drive while volunteering, according to Acorns.

 Can't forget the stocks